Interactions of bright and dark solitons with localized $\mathcal{PT}$-symmetric potentials: Introduction

 More recently, a special class of dissipative systems was identified, with exactly balanced spatially separated (antisymmetrically set) dissipative and amplifying elements.
-Such systems realize the concept of the $\mathcal{PT}$ (parity-time) symmetry.
-This concept was originally elaborated in the quantum theory \cite{16} for settings described by non-Hermitian Hamiltonians, which contain spatially even and odd real and imaginary potentials, respectively.
+Such systems realize the concept of the $\mathcal{PT}$ (parity-time) symmetry, which was originally elaborated in the quantum theory~\cite{bender98} for settings described by non-Hermitian Hamiltonians, that contain spatially even and odd real and imaginary potentials, respectively.
 A distinctive feature of the Hamiltonians with complex $\mathcal{PT}$-symmetric potentials is the fact that, up to a certain critical value of the strength of the imaginary (dissipative) part, their spectrum remains purely real.
-Actually, such $\mathcal{PT}$-symmetric non-Hermitian Hamiltonians (of linear systems) can be transformed into Hermitian ones \cite{43}.
+Such $\mathcal{PT}$-symmetric non-Hermitian Hamiltonians of linear systems can be transformed into Hermitian ones~\cite{mostafazadeh03}.

 In terms of the quantum theory, the $\mathcal{PT}$-symmetry is a theoretical possibility.
 To implement it in real settings, it is natural to resort to the fact that the linear propagation equation for optical beams in the paraxial approximation has essentially the same form as the Schr\"{o}dinger equation in quantum mechanics, hence the evolution of the wave function of a quantum particle may be emulated by the transmission of an optical beam.
-This fact makes it possible to simulate many quantum-mechanical phenomena, some of which are difficult to observe in direct experiments, by means of relatively simple settings available in classical optics \cite{17}.
+This fact makes it possible to simulate many quantum-mechanical phenomena, some of which are difficult to observe in direct experiments, by means of relatively simple settings available in classical optics~\cite{longhi11}.

-The realization of the $\mathcal{PT}$-symmetric settings in optics, which combines spatially symmetric refractive-index landscapes and mutually balanced spatially separated gain and loss, was proposed in Ref. \cite{18} and demonstrated in Ref. \cite{19}.
-These works had drawn a great deal of attention to models of optical systems featuring the $\mathcal{PT}$ symmetry, see recent review \cite{20}.
-In the most basic case, the models, which may naturally include the Kerr nonlinearity, amount to the nonlinear Schr\"{o}dinger (NLS) equation for the local amplitude of the electromagnetic wave, $\psi \left( x,z\right) $, with a complex potential, whose real and imaginary parts, $V(x)$ and $W(x)$ are, as said above, spatially even and odd, respectively:
+The implementation of the $\mathcal{PT}$-symmetric settings in optics, which combines spatially symmetric refractive-index landscapes and mutually balanced spatially separated gain and loss, was proposed in Ref.~\onlinecite{ruschhaupt05} and demonstrated in Ref.~\onlinecite{guo09}.
+These works had drawn a great deal of attention to models of optical systems featuring the $ \mathcal{PT}$ symmetry, see review~\cite{makris11}.
+A majority of such models, which include the Kerr nonlinearity, amount to the NLS equation for the local amplitude of the electromagnetic wave, $\psi \left( x,z\right) $, with a complex potential, whose real and imaginary parts, $V(x)$ and $W(x)$ are, as said above, spatially even and odd, respectively: